dtusk/laughing-train/README.md

 This application has been stripped down to use only ActionController.

 The backups entries are available in db/backups.txt.
-The logs are available in public/logs.txt or from browser at http://localhost:3000/logs.txt
+The logs are available in public/logs.txt or from browser at http://localhost:3000/logs.txt (public for the sake of easy browsing via web)

 Gems are of course managed by bundler.
 In order to run you simply use `bundle exec rails s`